Quantum mechanical rules for observed observers and the consistency of quantum theory

-Exchange operators are strongly nonlocal and hard to realize, even in the simplest of systems.
-For example, the parity operator $P$ of a particle on the line, exchanging its position and momentum with their opposite, can be realized as \be P = \exp\left[{i{\pi\over 2\hbar} \left(a x^2 + {p^2 \over a} - \hbar\right)}\right]~,~~ P x = -x P ~,~~ Pp = - p P \ee with $a$ a real constant.
-(Despite appearances, $P$ is both Hermitian and unitary.)
+Are cat measurements such as the one above physically realizable?
+In fact, the physics of performing cat measurements is prohibitive.
+Exchange operators are strongly nonlocal (essentially effecting ``teleportation") and hard to realize, even in the simplest of systems.
+For example, the parity operator $P$ reflecting the position and momentum of a particle on the line, can be realized as \be P = \exp\left[{i{\pi\over 2} \left(a x^2 + {p^2 \over a\hbar^2} - 1\right)}\right]~,~~ P x = -x P ~,~~ Pp = - p P \ee with $a$ a nonzero real constant (despite appearances, $P$ is both Hermitian and unitary).
 This is a highly unphysical operator, involving an infinite sequence of local operators (upon Taylor-expanding the exponential).
 Physical interactions are local, and no finite sequence of them would reproduce $P$.

-The realization of $\Pi$ would involve nonlocal operators acting on the macroscopically large number of particles making up observer $A$, and in a highly coordinated pattern, pushing it outside the realm of the physical universe.
+The realization of $\Pi$ would similarly involve nonlocal operators acting on the macroscopically large number of particles making up observer $A$, and in a highly coordinated pattern, pushing it outside the realm of physical possibilities.
 Interactions between observers, however intense or even violent, are a collection of local individual interactions and will never reproduce $\Pi$.
-Even a reasonable approximation of $\Pi$ would involve an exponentially long sequence of operations whose execution would require a time likely exceeding the lifetime of the universe.
-I have not ruled out that a local Hamiltonian $h_{L}$ could lead to the same {\it evolution} operator $e^{-it h_{L}}$ as $h_{_I}$ for a given $t$, but this remains a remote possibility.
+Even a reasonable approximation of $\Pi$ would need to involve an exceedingly long sequence of operations whose execution would require a time likely exceeding the lifetime of the universe.

-The physical realization of operators like $\Pi$ could also possibly be excluded by thermodynamic considerations, as such operators may lead to mixed states of lower entropy, or by relativistic quantum field theory, but I will not explore these possibilities.